 What Are Their Beliefs?

 The Adamawa Fulani are largely Muslim; however, like many other Fulani tribes, their Islamic practices are a bit lax.
 Many still follow the traditional beliefs and practices of their ancestors.

-More than a million Adamawa Fulani live in Cameroon, and very few have converted to Christianity.
+Very few have become followers of Christ.
 Further evangelization efforts are needed to successfully reach them with the Gospel.

-* Ask the Lord to give the Adamawa Fulani believers boldness to share Christ with their own people.
+Ask the Lord to give Adamawa Fulani believers boldness to share Christ with their own people.

 Pray that the Fulani elders will be led to Christ and, in turn, begin leading their families to Him.